-- 1. Go to View > Labels or click the Labels v icon in the toolbar to open the Labels tab. - 2.
+- 1. Go to View > Labels to open the Labels tab. - 2.
 Select the Unloaded icon in the filter pane to open the Unloaded Labels dialog, where you can filter for and select unloaded labels to reload. - 3.
-Right-click the label and select Reload label 'label\name'.
+Right-click the label and select Reload label 'label_name'.